It’s time to plan another year of homeschooling. This will be round twelve.

 And yes, I am still working through the process as well.

-Put Your Homeschool Year on Autopilot: The Videos
+Plan Your Homeschool Year: The Videos

 The autopilot videos have helped me work through the planning process.
 I have a hard time staying focused and the videos are short and effective.